kvinthms/WordPress-vs.-Kali/README.md

   - [ ] Affected source code: N/A - MYSQL Limitation

 1. (Required) Authenticated Shortcode Tags Cross-Site Scripting (XSS)
   - [ ] Summary: Allows storing XSS in clickable links by bypassing WordPress HTML tag filters.
-This is accomplished by abusing the seperate handling of shortcode and HTML validation.
-This penetration can be done by anyone with the ability to create posts which is exacerbated by the fact that 4.2 contains a core WordPress vulnerability allowing unautherized users to create posts.
+This is accomplished by abusing the separate handling of shortcode and HTML validation.
+This penetration can be done by anyone with the ability to create posts which is exacerbated by the fact that 4.2 contains a core WordPress vulnerability allowing unauthorized users to create posts.
     - Vulnerability types: XSS
     - Tested in version: 4.2
     - Fixed in version: 4.2.5